 This cannot be further from the truth.
 Addiction goes far beyond the substance (although the substance isn’t a piece of cake either).
-It is a combination of different psychological mechanisms that made the person vulnerable, kept them addicted, and keep them from healing.
+It is a combination of different psychological mechanisms that made the person vulnerable, kept them addicted, and kept them from healing.

 Is divorce inevitable when married to an addict?

 They have to watch someone they love going through a disastrous downward spiral.
 Often, they also have to look at how this affects their children.

-Addiction will gradually eat away the trust and the closeness. and by being legally bound to the addict, the non-addicted spouse will also be legally bound to share the damage that the addict might cause.
+Addiction will gradually eat away the trust and the closeness and by being legally bound to the addict, the non-addicted spouse will also be legally bound to share the damage that the addict might cause.

 Not necessarily, though, as to whether the divorce will happen depends on a number of reasons, such as whether the addict is getting a treatment and how successfully, the quality and strength of the relationship prior to the addiction, etc.

 Legal aspects of divorcing an addict

-However, if you are contemplating on divorcing an addict, there a few specific additional tactics to use, apart from the general aspects of a divorce process that everyone goes through.
+If you are contemplating divorcing a partner who has addiction problems, there are a few specific additional tactics to use, apart from the general aspects of a divorce process that everyone goes through.
 First of all, addiction is usually considered grounds for a fault divorce.

 If there is proof of such allegations, the custody of children will be given to the non-addicted parent.
-In cases when the addicted parent still visits children under the influence of the substance, a rehabilitation may be ordered by the court.
+In cases when the addicted parent still visits children under the influence of the substance, rehabilitation may be ordered by the court.

 Things to consider before the divorce

 All this may be traumatic for both partners and the children.
-Which is why there are a few things you should carefully consider before you do decide to file for the divorce.
+This is why there are a few things you should carefully consider before you do decide to file for the divorce.